 The HIA demonstrates a high standard of professional judgement.

 The assessment provides an analysis of the overall impact of the proposed changes on Outstanding Universal Value (OUV) at Caernarfon Castle using the ICOMOS change and impact scales.
 The consequences of both direct and indirect impact on the integrity and authenticity of the heritage are considered as part of the process.

 The bespoke document is being adopted as best practice by Cadw for future schemes that require this thorough understanding.

 Jenna leads Buttress’ heritage consultancy team, providing clients with the resources and knowledge they need to better understand their heritage assets.

-Freya supports clients and teams across the practice, helping them to make informed design decisions that respond appropriately to their heritage assets.
+Freya works with both internal and external clients, helping them to make informed design decisions that respond appropriately to their heritage assets.